I’m an ADN Nurse … Is a BSN Worth It?

 So, is a BSN worth it for me?

 The short answer?
 Maybe.
 There’s a lot of good that can come from pursuing a BSN, but depending on your situation, it might not always be the right move.
-Rasmussen College Nursing instructor Holly Mancini believes that while all ADN nurses could benefit from the additional skills and knowledge that come with earning a BSN, nurses still need to consider where they’re at in their careers.
+Rasmussen University Nursing instructor Holly Mancini believes that while all ADN nurses could benefit from the additional skills and knowledge that come with earning a BSN, nurses still need to consider where they’re at in their careers.

 “Veteran nurses may not feel as though a BSN is necessary if they are reaching a point where they’re considering retirement,” Mancini says.